 Ayana Hospitality was established in 2012 to address the untapped opportunity in the boutique luxury & wildlife hospitality segment in India.
 Our ethos is closely linked with our concern for the environment.
 With a dedicated focus on wildlife conservation and responsible tourism, we strive to showcase the region’s natural and cultural richness.

 Ayana Hospitality set-up it’s wildlife centric brand “Asteya” with two lodges in Nagzira, Maharashtra and Kanha, Madhya Pradesh.
-The key motivation behind it being to establish a network of nature oriented hotels, resorts and lodges across India.
+The key motivation behind Asteya is to establish a network of wildlife-oriented hotels, resorts and lodges across India.
 Asteya, essentially, is the notion of not stealing precious and non-renewable resources provided by nature.
 Our prime aim is to give back to the community and environment around us and share precious experiences with guests who visit us.

 Clubfoot describes a range of congenital foot abnormalities present at birth in which the baby’s foot is twisted out of shape or position.
 Clubfoot is one of the most common birth defects in the world and can be treated.
 MiracleFeet supports local health practitioners in low to middle income countries who are trained in the Ponseti Method to treat clubfoot.

 With current presence in Uttar Pradesh, Maharashtra and Madhya Pradesh through 30 clinics, MiracleFeet India intends to expand in all states of India.
 Since it’s incorporation, 13,000 children have been treated.
 The treatment costs, on average, only INR 14,000 per child and is free or extremely low-cost for the families who receive it.